Z3TA/webide/README.txt

 6. Add desktop shortcut (Unity/GNOME):
 Unity: Double click on linux_launcher.desktop to start the editor.
-Then right click on the JZedit icon on the Launcher (left side menu), and select "Lock to Launcher"
+Then right click on the WebIDE icon on the Launcher (left side menu), and select "Lock to Launcher"

 Gnome: Run ./linux_create_desktop_shortcut.sh